Can a Revoked Nursing License Be Reinstated in California?

 Complete any required remedial actions such as substance abuse programs, anger management classes, or ethics coursework.

-4. Gather Supporting Documentation
+Gather Rehabilitation Evidence and Supporting Documentation

 Prepare documents showing rehabilitation and character improvement.
 This can include: